-- Hotline calls are not voice recorded. - Unless the local law prohibits anonymous reporting, you do not have to provide your identity unless you choose to do so. - You will receive instructions directing you to contact the hotline in order to receive status updates about your report or additional instructions. - If you decide to remain anonymous, please keep in mind that your concerns may not be resolved unless there are independent facts to validate the allegations. - Retaliation is strictly prohibited. - Certain non-U.S. countries may restrict what may be reported via hotlines.
+- Hotline calls are operated by an independent third-party service and are not voice recorded. - Unless the local law prohibits anonymous reporting, you do not have to provide your identity unless you choose to do so. - You will receive instructions directing you to contact the hotline in order to receive status updates about your report or additional instructions. - If you decide to remain anonymous, please keep in mind that your concerns may not be resolved unless there are independent facts to validate the allegations. - Retaliation is strictly prohibited. - Certain non-U.S. countries may restrict what may be reported via hotlines.
 For more information go to www.rpminc.com/hotline.